CTzatzakis/Computational-physics/README.md

 ## Description

-Simulation Exercises access point for result extraction which can be used in modeling and theoretical approach of molecular and atomic processes in scales like mikro or nano.
+Simulation exercises access point for result extraction which can be used in modeling and theoretical approach of molecular and atomic processes in scales like mikro or nano.

 ## Problem solving
 1